tomncooper/CSC8101-Documentation/spark/python-stub/python-deployment.md

 ### Local Deployment

-A [sample program](https://github.com/tomncooper/CSC8101-Documentation/blob/master/spark/python-stub/SparkNeo4jSample.py) was prepared for you to get you started.
+A [sample program](https://raw.githubusercontent.com/tomncooper/CSC8101-Documentation/master/spark/python-stub/SparkNeo4jSample.py) has been prepared for you to get you started.

 This program does two things.
 First, it reads file 'movie_titles_canonical.txt' into a RDD and counts the number of lines; second, it connects to your neo4j database and creates a new node via bolt interface.